jenskeiner/lintr/docs/project_plan.md

   - [x] 1.8.1: Create a rule that checks if a default branch exists.
   - [] 1.8.2: Create a rule that checks if the default branch is named "develop".
   - [] 1.8.3: Create a rule that checks if contributors are required to sign off on web-based commits.
+- [] 1.9: Create initial rule sets.
+  - [x] 1.9.1: Review rule set discovery logic and ensure rule sets can be created programmatically as well as through configuration.
+  - [] 1.9.2: Create a minimalistic default rule set.
-- [x] 1.9: Implement the `lint` command to run linting operations.
+- [x] 1.10: Implement the `lint` command to run linting operations.
-  - [x] 1.9.1: Parse and validate the configuration.
+  - [x] 1.10.1: Parse and validate the configuration.
-  - [x] 1.9.2: Connect to GitHub and enumerate repositories.
+  - [x] 1.10.2: Connect to GitHub and enumerate repositories.
-  - [x] 1.9.3: Apply inclusion and exclusion patterns to determine final list of repositories.
+  - [x] 1.10.3: Apply inclusion and exclusion patterns to determine final list of repositories.
-  - [x] 1.9.4: Iterate over repositories.
+  - [x] 1.10.4: Iterate over repositories.
 In the loop body, set up the context to pass to linting rules, but don't actually call them yet.
-  - [x] 1.9.5: Determine which rule set to use for each repository in the loop body.
+  - [x] 1.10.5: Determine which rule set to use for each repository in the loop body.
-  - [x] 1.9.6: Iterate over all rules in the rule set for each repository in the loop body.
+  - [x] 1.10.6: Iterate over all rules in the rule set for each repository in the loop body.
 Consider using a generator pattern to recursively enumerate all rules in a rule set.
-- [] 1.10: Create a default rule set (e.g., for Python library projects).
+- [] 1.11: Create a default rule set (e.g., for Python library projects).
-- [] 1.11: Output results of linting operations.
+- [] 1.12: Output results of linting operations.

 ### Phase 2: Autofix and Dry-Run Modes
 - [] 2.1: Implement autofix logic for auto-fixable rules.